10 Days in Istanbul Turkey Itinerary in the Winter

 Stuffed Mussels at Midyeci Ahmet

 Did you know that stuffed mussels are a very popular street food dish in Istanbul?
 There are plenty of stalls selling them, especially on the Asian side.
 We came across Midyeci Ahmet at the Karakoy pier and tried out a few before we hopped onto the ferry to see Anatolian Istanbul.
 With a squeeze of lemon, these stuffed mussels were quite a delightful bite!
-We opted for spicy flavours – it wasn’t particularly spicy per se but definitely gave a little piquant tingle to the palate.
+We opted for spicy flavours – it wasn’t particularly spicy, but it definitely gave a little piquant tingle to the palate.

 Ferry Ride to Uskudar

 Next, we purchased an Istanbul pass (or you can use the Istanbulkart) to hop on the ferry to Uskudar, which is on the Asian side of Istanbul.
 Since the weather was holding up nicely, we took a seat outside and enjoyed the lovely views on the Bosphorus.
-Along the way, we get to spot the Maiden Tower before the ferry eventually stopped at Uskudar pier.
+Along the way, we get to spot the Maiden Tower before the ferry eventually stops at Uskudar pier.

 Camlica Mosque

-It’s a little outside of the city centre but it was worth the little journey up to visit the Camlica Mosque, i.e. Turkey’s largest mosque.
+It’s a little outside of the city centre, but it was worth the little journey up to visit the Camlica Mosque, i.e. Turkey’s largest mosque.
 After a quick bite near Uskudar pier, we grabbed a taxi to get to Camlica.
 Perched high up on Camlica Hill, the mosque offers some pretty stunning views of the city.
 Apart from the mosque, the complex also houses an art gallery, cafe, library, and conference hall.
-The courtyard was unfortunately closed during our visit but the grandeur of the mosque has been a magnificent enough sight to see.
+The courtyard was unfortunately closed during our visit, but the grandeur of the mosque has been a magnificent enough sight to see.
 After we left Istanbul, we found out they’ve also opened an interactive Islamic Museum there which adds to more reason to visit!

 A plate of Turkish Pistachio Kebab at Zeynel Kebap Restaurant in Uskudar, Istanbul